Molasses Pumpkin Pecan Ginger Pie. OMG. It was gone in seconds. Great pie for Thanksgiving. Your family will love it.

 - Pour into the pie crust.

-- Use a pie crust shield or cover the edges of the crust with foil as they burn easily.
+Use a pie crust shield or cover the edges of the crust with foil because they burn easily.

 - Bake in the center of a 400F degree oven for 40 minutes.